EagleAglow/VB_FITS/README.md

 Note that changing some keys will break the FITS format.
 Also, more complicated files seem to have non-standard cards.
 Use this feature with caution!

+With VS2022, the steps to get from GIT would be: "Clone a repository", "Browse a repository", and for "Open from GitHUb", put in: EagleAglow/VB_FITS, then "Clone".
+Open: VB_FITS.sln and then build it...